josshhz11/ManUnitedFixtureReminders/README.md

 `pip install [library name]`

-This should be done for the python libraries: selenium, bs4, pandas, datetime, schedule and time.
+This should be done for the following python libraries: selenium, bs4, pandas, datetime, schedule and time.
 The libraries 'smtplib', 'sys', and 'email.mime' should already be installed in your computer by default.

 Next, you require an email account that you'd want to use to send the automated emails.
 It would be preferred to not use an email with important personal information on it as it would be protected by a lower level of security, since it is being used to automate tasks.
 For this email account to be valid to use, you need to enable the ['access for less secure apps'](https://myaccount.google.com/lesssecureapps?pli=1&rapt=AEjHL4Mh5zS9ZPAma7M_CaXLxEPVFJZ07y9eaGVEg8U96ww_hpPGPmN48MfAR9Mg3OF0_BFkae8oNH1oSTfzzasMKT98GdwgBA) feature as Google flags this to be a less secure form of login.
 You should also initialize (an) email recipient(s) for the email to be sent to.